Conformal dynamics at infinity for groups with contracting elements: Cogrowth of normal subgroups in groups of divergent type

 From this section, we begin to present the applications of results established in previous sections.
-The first application is a general result about co-growth of normal subgroups. \begin{thm} Assume that $G\act \U$ is a non-elementary group of divergent type with a contracting element.
-Then for any non-elementary normal subgroup $H$ of $G$, we have \end{thm}
+The first application is Theorem \ref{CogrowthThm} from Introduction, which is a general result concerning the co-growth tightness of normal subgroups. \begin{thm} Assume that $G\act \U$ is a non-elementary group of divergent type with a contracting element.
+Then for any non-elementary normal subgroup $H$ of $G$, we have Moreover, if $H$ is of divergent type, then $\e H=\e G$. \end{thm} The strict inequality ``$\e H>\frac{\e G}{2}$" is sometimes referred to as cogrowth tightness in literature.

+The remainder of this section is devoted to the proof, which are subdivided into the following two cases.